ShawXh/ShawXh/README.md

 ## Hi there 👋

-I am Hao Xiong, a currently forth-year Ph.D. students at ReThinklab, SJTU, supervised by Prof. Junchi Yan.
+I am Hao Xiong, currently an assistant professor at AI3 Institute of Fudan.
+I got my Ph.D. degree at ReThinklab, SJTU, supervised by Prof. Junchi Yan.

 <!--
 **ShawXh/ShawXh** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.